ToolVS

 VS Code vs Cursor (2026): Which Code Editor Is Better?

-By ToolVS Research Team · Updated April 9, 2026 · Based on 6 months of daily coding on both
+By Alex Chen, SaaS Analyst · Updated April 13, 2026 · Based on 6 months of daily coding on both

 Share:𝕏infr/

-Quick verdict: Choose Cursor if you code professionally and want the most advanced AI-assisted editing available today.
-The codebase-aware completions and multi-file Composer are game-changers.
-Choose VS Code if you want a free, battle-tested editor with the largest extension ecosystem.
-Cursor wins 7-5 because the AI gap is widening fast.
+Choose Cursor if you code professionally and want the most advanced AI-assisted editing — codebase-aware completions, multi-file Composer, and inline AI diffs are significant advantages that save 30-60 minutes daily.
+Choose VS Codeif you want a free, battle-tested editor with 40,000+ extensions and the largest community.
+Cursor wins 7-5 because the AI gap is widening fast — but since it's a VS Code fork, switching takes just 10 minutes.

 Our Verdict